-Rajesh talks about how, when the pain is bad the patient's breathing and everything 'goes' and he panics.
-The patient joins in and says that when he calms down and has medicine it is fine.
+Rajesh talks about how, when the pain is bad Eashan's breathing and everything 'goes' and he panics.
+Eashan joins in and says that when he calms down and has medicine it is fine.

 Clip one (1 minute 8 seconds) begins: in replying to the doctor's questions about what goes through his mind, the patient talks about sometimes thinking 'this is it'.